 Our goal is to help your child: develop academically, through the implementation of the Common Core Standards, achieve their creative potential, and explore technology, all while encouraging a love for learning.
-We will strive for building a community where students will be encouraged to display good character and to make good choices, highlighting the importance of responsibility, respect, and relationships.
-We will focus on assuring that your child has opportunities to increase their awareness of the importance of good mental health and strategies to assist them in managing their emotions and feelings in a positive way.
+We will strive to build a community where students will be encouraged to display good character and make good choices, highlighting the importance of responsibility, respect, and relationships.
+We will focus on assuring that your child has opportunities to increase their awareness of the importance of good mental health and strategies to assist them in positively managing their emotions and feelings.

-I look forward to an amazing school year at Orange Center School and I look forward to working with you, throughout the school year, to provide a productive and safe learning environment that supports student success.
+I look forward to an amazing school year at Orange Center School and to working with you, throughout the school year, to provide a productive and safe learning environment that supports student success.